 |Zeiss ZF Makro-Planar T* 50 mm f/2||0.230 m||0.50||0.47|

 Again, the magnification calculator is pretty accurate.
-However, most of these macro lenses are seemingly violating the basic limitation that the minimum focusing distance must be at least 4 times the focal length, as derived in equation (M10).
-So what's wrong?
+However, many of these macro lenses are seemingly violating the basic limitation that the minimum focusing distance must be at least 4 times the focal length, as derived in equation (F10).
+So what’s wrong?

-The answer is simply that they don't violate it—these lenses show an effect known as focus breathing which refers to a slight change of focal length when the lens is focused.
+The answer is simply that they don’t violate it—these lenses show an effect known as focus breathing which refers to a slight change of focal length when the lens is focused.
 The nominal focal length applies for the lens focused at infinity, but may be shorter for small distances.
 This effect is also accounted for by the calculator.